WangZC525/MUSH/README.md

 # MUSH: Multi-Scale Hierarchical Feature Extraction for Semantic Image Synthesis
 This paper proposes a new network for semantic image synthesis, which contains multi-scale hierarchical architecture for semantic feature extration.
 It is able to distinguish the relative position of each pixel inside its category area so as to get better results.
-Here is the code for this paper
+Here are the codes for this paper.

 ## Code Structure
 - `data:` defines classes of all datasets.